 UPDATE: On Tuesday, April 13, 2021, the House passed the Senate bill to extend the moratorium on the 2% Medicare sequestration cuts through the end of the calendar year.
-President Biden is expected to sign the bill into law.
-CMS will resume processing claims shortly thereafter.
+President Biden signed the bill into law on Wednesday, April 14, 2021.
+CMS has resumed processing claims.

 Both chambers of the United States Congress recently passed separate bills to extend the temporary moratorium on the 2% sequestration cut to Medicare reimbursement.
 The moratorium is currently set to expire on March 31, 2021, and both bills would extend the moratorium until December 31, 2021.
 However, since the House and Senate legislation differ, further action is needed before the extension becomes law.